 faults and problems

 - In current engines where electronics prevails, failures in ignition advance are usually caused by a sensor malfunction that report to the computer.
-Whether it is the one that counts the revolutions of the crankshaft, or others that measure values related to air, temperature, etc. It can also be due to a bad programming from switchboard supposing values have been changed factory.
+Whether it is the one that counts the revolutions of the crankshaft, or others that measure values related to air, temperature, etc. It can also be due to a bad programming of the switchboard supposing values have been changed factory.

 - When we talk about older engines, problems may be due to failure or poor adjustment of the mechanical elements of the Ignition system.
 For example, him incorrect setting of the fixed advance that the dealer has.
 That is, before any vacuum or centrifugal ignition advance system acts.
 The fixed advance is the one that keeps the engine running at idle, to later be modified as required.
 In the electronic ignition advances, it would be a bad programming of the fixed advance.